marsdrums/ReSTIR-reworking/README.md

 Algorithmically, this means:

 1) First, use a cheap, or naive, algorithm to generate a large number of samples 𝑆𝑖
-2) Second, pick a subset of 𝑆𝑖 to create a new, smaller set of samples 𝑅𝑗
+2) Second, pick a subset of 𝑆𝑖 to create a new, smaller set of samples 𝑅𝑗 assigning a weight to each of them to "score" how important they are
 3) Use samples 𝑅𝑗 for your rendering.

 This is called “resampling” because you pick your final samples 𝑅𝑗 by re-evaluating weights for your earlier samples 𝑆𝑖